 |Step 2||Step 2||Step 2|

-The Energy Step Code is currently an optional compliance path in the BC Building Code.
+The Energy Step Code is a required compliance path in the BC Building Code regarding building energy performance.
 It is a performance-based standard that establishes measurable requirements for energy efficiency in construction.
 To demonstrate compliance, a builder must prove that the building meets or exceeds a set of defined metrics for building envelope, equipment and systems, and air tightness testing.

-The Province of British Columbia's CleanBC report has also indicated that all new construction will be required to be 20% more energy efficient by 2022 and “net zero ready” by 2032.
+The Province of British Columbia's CleanBC report has also indicated that all new construction will be required to be “net zero ready” by 2032.

-Staged adoption of the Energy Step Code will give builders and the City of Coquitlam time to work through the challenges associated with changes in building methods, prior to being mandated through the Provincial Building Code.
+Staged adoption of the Energy Step Code will give builders and the City of Coquitlam time to work through the challenges associated with changes in building methods.

 Energy Step Code Requirements

-In an effort to encourage the construction of more energy-efficient buildings in the community, the City of Coquitlam will begin requiring Energy Step Code compliance for most new building permit applications starting in the second half of 2021.
+In an effort to encourage the construction of more energy-efficient buildings in the community, the City of Coquitlam began requiring Energy Step Code compliance for most new building permit applications starting in the second half of 2021.

-This means that anyone applying for a building permit will have to demonstrate that they meet the requirements of the Energy Step Code.
+This means that anyone applying for a building permit needs to demonstrate that they meet the requirements of the Energy Step Code.
 More information will be provided on this web page as the procedures for Energy Step Code compliance are developed and we would recommend checking here for updates.